Learn about same day crowns and porcelain onlays from Wrentham area dentist using CEREC technology

 Want to learn more about dental restorations made with CEREC technology?

-Contact Dr. Ross Palioca today for an appointment.
+Contact Dr. Rawat today for an appointment.
 Our team of professionals at Advanced Dental Practices are here to assist patients with a variety of cosmetic and restorative procedures meant to improve dental health and the appearance and function of the smile.
 We encourage patients to take the time to find out about crowns, inlays, and onlays by a trained and experienced dental professional by calling (508) 456-7111 to connect with our team.
 We are conveniently located at 21 East St. in Wrentham, MA but also serve patients in the areas of Walpole, Franklin, Plainville, and Foxborough.